recognizability/shest/README.md

 # SHEST
-Single-cell-level artificial Intelligence from hematoxylin and eosin morphology for spatial transcriptomics reconstruction and cell type prediction
+Single-cell-level artificial intelligence from haematoxylin and eosin morphology for cell type prediction and spatial transcriptomics reconstruction

 ## Prerequisites